 Check out our most recent work from Daniil A. Markov, Luigi Petrucco and, Andreas M. Kist, who investigated the role of the cerebellum in long-term motor adaptation using behavioral experiments and light-sheet imaging in the whole brain and the cerebellum of behaving fish larvae.

 When animals move, they receive visual feedback from their locomotion.
-In this video, a larva swims in a closed-loop exp in response to a moving grating.
+In this video, a larva swims in a closed-loop experiment in response to a moving grating.
 When the larva swims, the grating moves backward.
 If the feedback is slower or delayed, the swimming bouts become longer.

 The cerebellum is a structure that is regarded as important in using sensory feedback to predict the consequences of our own actions.
 With some transgenic lines created by Andreas M. Kist, we can destroy all Purkinje cells and see what happens to the behavior.